TIY-LR-FEE-2015-June/book/week-4/day-1/index.md

 * Global Scope
     - Self Invoking Anonymous Functions

-## Lab

-Today in lab I showed you a bit of how I would approach building some CSS for a site given some design photos.

-The site that I built was [opendesk](http://opendesk.cc/).

-You can watch the video here: https://vimeo.com/132768995

 ## Extra Reading

 I know that there's still alot of confusion over Javascript in terms of variables, functions, loops and more.